alsoxmorg/ffpirateview/README.md

        gimp_open.sh FF_FILE]

 ## DESCRIPTION
        ffpirate is a lightweight SDL2-based image viewer designed to display uncompressed or decompressed Farbfeld image files.
-It can also directly view  1fpirate image files.
-It supports basic interaction and image manipulation.
+It can also directly view 1fpirate image files and supports basic interaction and image manipulation.
+       It can save 1fpirate files as farbfeld (conversion)

-       It also includes a helper script, "zviewer.sh"  which  allows  you  to open a file compressed in a number of different formats.
-The formats for zviewer.sh , are bzip2  (ff.bz2,  ffbz),  lzip  (ff.lz, ffz),
+       It includes a helper script, zviewer.sh, which allows you to open files compressed in a variety of formats.
+Supported formats for zviewer.sh include:

+       - bzip2 (.ff.bz2, .ffbz)
+       - lzip (.ff.lz, .ffz)
+       - xz (.ff.xz, .ffxz)

-       (ff.xz, ffxz).
-It can also view jpeg, png, and webp by converting them to farbfeld before viewing.
-This conversion by zviewer relies on external farbfeld tools, 2ff (jpg2ff, png2ff).
+       Additionally, it can view JPEG, PNG, and WebP images by converting them to Farbfeld format before viewing.
+This conversion, performed by zviewer.sh, relies on external Farbfeld tools such as 2ff (e.g., jpg2ff, png2ff).

+## 1fpirate
+      1fpirate is a single-bit-per-pixel image format modeled after farbfeld.
+      It includes an 8-byte magic header, a width, a height, and pixel data.
+      The pixel data is stored as bits within bytes.
+This should, in theory, allow for incredibly small drawings, documents, and raster line art.
+It can be further compressed using algorithms like bzip2 to reduce the size even more.